 The answer to our little riddle :

-Saint Pol Aurelien's finger points down to the sea towards which he orders the dragon lying at his feet to throw himself into.
+Saint Pol Aurelien's finger points down to the sea towards which he orders the dragon lying at his feet to throw itself into.

-As the installation was carried out from the outside, it was not immediately checked.3
+As the installation was carried out from the outside, it was not immediately obvious.3

 A saint precursor of the good King Dagobert :

 A visitor to Lochrist, intrigued by the curious position of the saint's hand, discovered this twist in 2013.
-With the help of his computer he straightened the picture and communicated it to us.
-Here is the surprising result he achieved :
+With the help of his computer he turned the picture the right way round and sent it to us.
+Here is the surprising result :

 © Raymond Lapôtre

-This remarkable inversion, which for a long time remained unknown, makes this work an absolutely unique curiosity that deserves to be preserved.
+This remarkable inversion, which for a long time remained unspotted makes this work an absolutely unique curiosity that deserves to be preserved.